Xkrilandar/WarAndCinema/index.md

 Let's have a look on the proportion of war films over the years:\\
 ![Not found]({{ 'assets/img/WarFilmsByYear.png' | relative_url }})

-To better illustrate the impact of war, we zoom on two wars: the World War II and the Vietnam War.
+To better illustrate the impact of war, we zoom in on two wars: World War II and the Vietnam War.